imranismail/bff/README.md

 It is built on top of [Google's Martian](https://github.com/google/martian) proxy framework, therefore `bff` supports the same [built-in modifiers](https://github.com/google/martian/wiki/Modifier-Reference) as martian does by default.

-In addition to that, it provides a modifier to fetch remote resources and additional modifiers to merge and patch request and responses.
+In addition to that, it provides a modifier to fetch and aggregate remote resources.
+Additionally, modifiers to merge and patch request and responses are provided out of the box.

 These modifiers can be composed together to solve most use-cases that a BFF service may need.

-You can learn more about the BFF cloud here:
+You can learn more about the BFF cloud pattern here:

 - https://www.thoughtworks.com/insights/blog/bff-soundcloud
 - https://samnewman.io/patterns/architectural/bff/